ElisabethCheston/KidsCooking/README.md

 **Parent goals:**
 As a parent I want:
-* the recipes to inform if spcial material (stove, oven, microwave, etc) is needed, so my child know when to ask for my help.
 * the only communication possible is through posts that are public, to prevent unsupervised contact with predators or bad influences.

 **Registered user goals**
 As a registered user I want:
-* to see inspiring pictures of recipes, so I would like to try to make it.
-* recipes to be easy to follow, so I won’t be discouraged and quit.
 * to share my own recipes, so others can try them.
 * to know how advance the recipes are, so I can consider if I can or want to make it.
-* to give feedback on recipes, to let the creator and other users know.
-* to be able to delete my account, in case I like to cancel my registration.
+* to be able to delete my recipes, if I don't want to display it.
+* to be able to edit my recipes, if want to change something with it.

 **Admin and Goals**
 As an admin I want:
-* to have access all content and activity on the website.
+* to be able to create new categories, if it's needed.
-* to have the possibility to delete users and posts if needed.
+* to be able to edit or delete categories, if it's needed.
 * users to be able to contact me if something is wrong with the website.